maduhu/deploytest/README.md

-Deploytest shows a sample repo hooked up to CircleCI
+Deploytest shows a sample repo hooked up to CircleCI with merge set to pull.